heartcored98/COMET-pytorch/README.md

 - [ ] branch_v2_weighted_sampling_dataset_fixed_size_batch
     - [X] Data : dataset consist more balanced molecule sample with more abundant rare symbol.
+    - [ ] Data Set : Normalize molecular property with mean & std value.
+It is very fast with pandas operation.
     - [ ] Data Set : It preprocess each molecule and hold their Adjacency Matrix and Feature Matrix.
 Also each molecule is parsed into fixed size vector.
     - [ ] Data Loader : masking indices were selected based on the symbol distribution and return A, X, masked_A, masked_X, masked_idx, P
     - [ ] Ground Truth : previous ground truth matrix is indexed inside the training iteration.